NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Introduction to Authentication--DOCID75.md

 Single sign on authentication is the process that gives users the ability to access distributed multiple protected computer system with a single authentication.
-NecTAR Cloud uses Australian Access Federation (AAF) as the single sign on authentication solution for access of the Dashboard.
-The AAF provides the ability for users to log into a number of eResearch services including NeCTAR Cloud using the same username and password you would usually use when logging into your institution's or organiztion's computer system.
+NeCTAR Cloud uses Australian Access Federation (AAF) as the single sign on authentication solution for access of the Dashboard.
+The AAF provides the ability for users to log into a number of eResearch services including NeCTAR Cloud using the same username and password you would usually use when logging into your institution's or organization's computer system.
 The authentications involves 2 steps, select your institution or organization and provide your username/password.
 To get more information about AAF, you can visit their website at [http://aaf.edu.au][aaf].